nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: View one case log of a appointment of a specific student**
+**Use case: View one case log of an appointment of a specific student**

 **MSS**